-The growing number of people with dementia, and the increasing cost of care, provides a major incentive to develop methods of supporting them.
-Most attention has been given to pharmacological interventions, but there is increasing recognition that psychosocial interventions may be equally effective – even preferable – where medication has negative side-effects.
-Reminiscence therapy, run by professionals who use photographs, familiar objects, multi-sensory items and recordings to trigger personal memories.
+The growing number of people with dementia and the increasing cost of care provide a significant incentive to develop methods of supporting them.
+Most attention has been given to pharmacological interventions, but there is increasing recognition that psychosocial interventions may be equally effective – even preferable – where medication has negative side effects.

 Reminiscence is proven to provide pleasure in the moment for patients, stimulate their minds, and benefit the relationships with their carers.
 The quality of life can be improved dramatically.
 “Remember When” undertake sessions and provide this therapy as a mobile service.